-Prerequisite: None | Lecture 3 hours Comparable to Soc 24 (Credit for one course only) Examines how individuals are influenced by the behavior and presence of others.
+Prerequisite: None | Lecture 3 hours Examines how individuals are influenced by the behavior and presence of others.
 Emphasizes such topics as: liking and loving; forming impressions; aggression; changing attitudes; interactions within groups; and the psychology of conformity, obedience, and prejudice.